What causes hydrostatic equilibrium in a star?

 Ask class: what would happen if an object were dramatically out of hydrostatic equilibrium?
 It would then evolve dynamically.
 If gravity is unopposed, then the object will collapse or explode, on roughly a free-fall time scale.

-READ: What is the Indian population in America?
+READ: What is the best laundry machine?

 What happens after a supernova?